How to Use GroupDocs: Java Document Comparison Streams – Complete Guide

 3. Validation and Sanitization

-Always validate inputs before processing:
+Always validate input paths before opening streams:

 private void validateDocumentPath(String path) {